-Ikea Canada just announced a Refugee Employment Program across Canada.
+Ikea just announced a Refugee Employment Program across Canada.

 This program will help in the hiring of 250 refugees over the next three years.
 Refugees will develop new skills that will help them integrate into local communities.

-There are 18 local agencies that will help Ikea reach these people that are searching for employment.
-Support will be provided as well.
+Eighteen local agencies will help Ikea reach these people that are searching for employment.
+Support will be provided, as well.